OffchainLabs/arbitrum-docs/arbitrum-docs/run-arbitrum-node/04-run-local-dev-node.md

 ## Optional parameters

-We show here a list of the parameters that might be useful when you run a local devnode.
+Here, We show a list of the parameters that might be useful when running a local devnode.
 You can also use the flag `./test-node.bash --help` to get them.

 import OptionalDevNodeCLIFlagsPartial from '../partials/_local-devnet-flags.md';